$437,844Average Value$196Average Price per Sq Ft9Homes For Sale

 Suburban Heights is less than a mile from Newberry Road, which becomes University Avenue.
 The route leads to the University of Florida, about 3 miles away, and downtown, around 5 miles to the east.
 Gainesville's public bus system offers stops along Newberry Road.
 UF Health Shands is 5 miles away, on Archer Road, but locals should expect heavy traffic during rush hours.
 The nearest Interstate 75 interchange is located 2 miles from the center of Suburban Heights.

-Ideal transportation solutions for the residents of Suburban Heights
+There are ideal transportation solutions for the residents of Suburban Heights.

 Suburban Heights is home to outstanding hospitals that provide top-notch care for all.